rotcivegaf/Eggs/README.md

 # Eggs Idle Miner

 Welcome to Eggs Idle Miner, an innovative idle mining game that combines the engaging elements of idle games with the revolutionary potential of blockchain technology.
-In this game, players use their PC's processing power to mine unique and rare eggs, each represented as [ERC-403](https://github.com/eugenioclrc/ERC403), a way of mixing ERC-1155 and ERC-20 Token Standards.
+In this game, players use their PC's processing power to mine unique and rare eggs, each represented as ERC-1155 NFTs.

 ## Table of Contents